 Before we delve into it, let’s just rattle off a few disclaimers.
 Firstly, these features are not ‘one size fits all’.
 It’s important to remember that the ATARs we’ll be examining are from a range of graduate years and schools, and these will all affect the resultant outcome.
 Additionally, SAC marks vary between schools depending on the level of difficulty of the assessment.
-There are a myriad of factors impacting how an ATAR is derived, so please don’t use this as the ultimate guide by which you base all predictions of your future ATAR.
-In fact, don’t use any resource as the be-all-end-all to predict your ATAR.
+There are myriad factors impacting how an ATAR is derived, so please don’t use this as the ultimate guide on which you base all predictions of your future ATAR.
+Don’t use any resource as the be-all-end-all to predict your ATAR.
 Instead, study hard and keep yourself accountable throughout Years 11 and 12.
-Secondly, yes, we know, our tutors have all done incredibly well in VCE.
-Their thorough understanding of the curriculum and high performances are why we’ve hired them in the first place!
+Here is a more thorough breakdown of how the ATAR works.
+Secondly, yes, we know, our private tutors have all done incredibly well in VCE.
+Their thorough understanding of the curriculum and high performances are why we hired them in the first place!
 Regardless of the scores featured, don’t feel unmotivated.
 Use these to get more of an understanding of how VCAA works.

 Now, without further ado, let’s get into the juicy stuff.

 Jeff is the Victoria Team Leader of KIS Academics, and currently studying Medicine at Monash University having achieved a perfect score of 99.95 in 2019.